Scoldingatom205/AIS-Datathon---Steam-Games/README.md

 ## Recommendations
 The genre Action led in most KPI's most importantly in Concurrent Users, Owners, Positive Reviews, Revenue.
 For supported languages it was consistently English, German, French, top 3 across all KPI's.
 For categories, Single-player and Multi-player were T1 and T2 for all the KPIs.

 An interesting obvservation was found that yes the next game should be Action genre and be produced in at least English, German, and French. bust should it be Single Player which led every time or another category.
-If we compare it to the second highest rated category, MultiPlayer we see some interesting things.
-Action Multiplayer games have 70% fewer games meaning that KPIs per game are higher.
+If we compare it to the second highest rated category, MultiPlayer we see that it has 70% fewer games meaning that KPIs per game are higher.

 ![image](https://github.com/user-attachments/assets/1f9c213b-40ba-4ded-a907-30e282e59c7b)

 #### KPIs per Action Multiplayer game vs Action Single Player: